-Lightning Lit and Comp is a literature series from Hewitt Homeschooling for students in grades seven through twelve.
+Lightning Lit and Comp from Hewitt Homeschooling covers both literature and composition for students in grades seven through twelve.
 Courses for junior high are different enough from those for senior high that I have split this into two reviews.
 Senior high courses are reviewed here.
 Note that Hewitt Homeschooling also has a series for grades one through three titled Lightning Literature and Composition, and you can read that review by clicking here.
 All of these courses use real books as the starting place, incorporating reading skills, literary analysis, and composition skills in a manner suitable to each level.

 For junior high, there are two, year-long courses: Seventh Grade Literature and Composition and Eighth Grade Literature and Composition.
 The subtitle on these courses clearly states the goal: Preparing for High School Composition Skills by Responding to Great Literature.